- Can I pass my CA Final Exams while working a full-time job?

 - I did not carry any book or notes or any other reading material when I left home for the examination center.

 - I have often seen everyone reading until the last minute of the commencement of exams.
 This might not help.
 This triggers panic and pressure.
-Oh, I could not cover that topic!, Oh I did not study that topic!, OMG.. he is reading that.. etc, etc.
+Oh, I could not cover that topic!
+Oh, I did not study that topic!, OMG.. he is reading that.. etc, etc.

-- The fact is if you could not study anything in last 2 months chances are you may not cover anything in 10 minutes.
+- The fact is if you could not study anything in the last 2 months chances are you may not cover anything in 10 minutes.

 - Give a break to your mind.